-Dangal is a sports biopic about sisters Geeta Phogat and Babita Kumari, India’s first champion female wrestlers who were trained by their father Mahavir Singh Phogat, an amateur wrestler himself.
-The family was endlessly ridiculed by the community for trying to enter a male-dominated sport, but Mahavir Singh made sure his unfulfilled dream of winning a medal for India was accomplished by his daughters.
-With $330 million worldwide box office collection, Dangal was the fourth highest grossing film of 2017 for Walt Disney Studios after Beauty And The Beast, Guardians of the Galaxy Vol 2 and Pirates Of The Caribbean 5.
+Dangal is a sports biopic about sisters Geeta Phogat and Babita Kumari, India’s first female wrestling champions who were trained by their father Mahavir Singh Phogat, an amateur wrestler himself.
+The family was endlessly ridiculed by the community for the sisters trying to enter a male-dominated sport, but Phogat made sure his unfulfilled dream of winning a medal for India was accomplished by his daughters.
+Taking $330 million at the box office worldwide, Dangal was the fourth-highest-grossing film of 2017 for Walt Disney Studios after Beauty and the Beast, Guardians of the Galaxy Vol. 2 and Pirates of the Caribbean 5.

-Baahubali: The Conclusion is the second and final installment of the hit Indian fantasy film series.
-The director, S.S.
-Rajamouli, has often credited the Indian epics of Mahabharata and Ramayana as serving as constant inspirations.
-Standing at $40 million, the film franchise is the most expensive Indian movie ever made, but it was able to make generous profits after it enjoyed huge worldwide success.
-Baahubali: The Conclusion’s global earnings were $260 million.
+Baahubali: The Conclusion is the second and final instalment of this hit Indian fantasy film series.
+The director, SS Rajamouli, has credited the Indian epics of Mahabharata and Ramayana as his constant inspirations.
+Costing $40 million, this was a very expensive movie, but it was able to make generous profits after it enjoyed huge worldwide success – Baahubali: The Conclusion’s global earnings were $260 million.
 While a third film isn’t in the offing, an animated series is available on Amazon Prime and another spin-off TV series has been planned for the near future.

-Secret Superstar is an endearing story of a young Muslim girl who wants to become a singer against the wishes of her abusive father.
-She starts uploading videos of her singing on YouTube while masking her identity under a burqa and becomes an overnight sensation.
+Secret Superstar is the endearing story of a young Muslim girl who wants to become a singer against the wishes of her abusive father.
+She starts uploading videos of her singing on YouTube while masking her identity under a burqa, and becomes an overnight sensation.
 The film earned $150 million worldwide.
 Interestingly, Hindi films starring actor Aamir Khan seem to do exceptionally well in Chinese markets.
 Secret Superstar has made over $100 million since its release in China, while Dangal, in which he starred as the father, raked in a whopping $190 million in the country.

-PK is another Aamir Khan starrer that must be mentioned on this list.
+PK is another Aamir Khan vehicle.
 The plot revolves around a naive alien (played by Khan) who is stranded in the deserts of Rajasthan.
-Although a comedy, the film questions important issues regarding religion in this day and age.
-Corrupted godmen, ludicrous blind faith and hypocrisy in the human world are all scrutinised through the eyes of an outsider.
-The film took home $140 million and was also the first Indian film to earn $100 million in global box office sales.
+Although a comedy, the film questions important issues regarding religion.
+Corrupt god-men, ludicrous blind faith and hypocrisy in the human world are all scrutinised through the eyes of an outsider.
+The film took home $140 million and was the first Indian film to earn over $100 million in global box office sales.

 When the first part of this epic fantasy film was released, it caused a massive stir across the country.
-Only Hollywood films had managed to find success in this particular genre until then, but Baahubali: The Beginning proved that even the Indian film industry was capable of producing movies on such a large scale.
+Only Hollywood films had achieved this level of success in this particular genre prior to its release, but Baahubali: The Beginning proved that the Indian film industry was capable of producing movies on this scale.
 The story line, highly influenced by Indian mythologies, resonated with the audience and the film netted a cool $100 million.

-The drama revolves around Sultan, an unambitious young man, who falls for professional wrestler Aarfa but the latter tells him that she’s only open to marrying a successful wrestler like herself.
-In a bid to win Aarfa’s heart, Sultan devotes himself to wrestling and soon becomes a renown champion.
+The drama revolves around Sultan, an unambitious young man who falls for professional wrestler Aarfa, but she tells him she’s only open to marrying a successful wrestler like herself.
+In a bid to win Aarfa’s heart, Sultan devotes himself to wrestling and soon becomes a champion.
 However, in his hunt for glory, he eventually ends up losing the love of his life.
-On its release, the film was praised for its touching story line and excellent performances by the cast.
-Sultan went on to make just over $90 million, proving to be one of the biggest hits that year.
+On its release, the film was praised for its touching story line and excellent performances.
+Sultan went on to make just over $90 million, one of the biggest hits that year.

-After earning about $90 million, Padmaavat isn’t just one of the highest grossing Bollywood films of all time but also happens to be one of the most controversial.
-Since it was based on the legends of a 14th century Rajput queen, several right-wing outfits claimed that the film manipulated India’s history and showed the queen in a bad light.
-Bounties were even placed on the actor and director of Padmaavat.
-After much protest, the film was finally released about a month later, and received mixed critical reviews.
+Bringing in about $90 million, Padmaavat isn’t just one of the highest-grossing Bollywood films of all time, but also one of the most controversial.
+Since it was based on the legend of a 14th-century Rajput queen, several right-wing organisations claimed the film manipulated India’s history and showed the queen in a bad light.
+Bounties were even placed on the actor and director.
+After much protest, the film was finally released, and received mixed reviews.